WeiMouZhu/WeiMouZhu.github.io/hobbies.md

 ---
 ## 👨‍🍳 Cooking

-<br> Born and raised in a family of a restaurant,I have been exposed to cooking since I was a child.
+<br> Born and raised in a family of a restaurant, I have been exposed to cooking since I was a child.
 I am good at cooking Chinese food, especially Sichuan cuisine.